 Our engagement is demonstrated through our Sustainability Commitment and managed through our Supplier Code of Conduct, Supplier Self-Assessment, Human Rights Policy and applicable national laws.
 Actions to manage and address any human rights risks and impacts in the supply chain are overseen and carried out through dialogue and collaboration with relevant suppliers, including contractors.

-In 2018, all new suppliers were assessed using ESG criteria including human rights and no supplier was identified as having negative environmental, social and governance related impacts.
-There were no operations and key raw materials and non-raw material suppliers at risk or incidents of child, forced and compulsory labor.
+In 2022, 100% of raw material suppliers and critical non-raw material supplier were assessed based on ESG related risks.
+No key raw material suppliers and critical non-raw material supplier were identified as ESG related risks.
+There were no operations, key raw materials, and non-raw material suppliers at risk of incidents involving child, forced and compulsory labor.

 Customers, business partners and competitors

 We respect the human rights of our customers, business partners, shareholders, competitors, and creditors in all of the countries where we have operations and largely control outcomes.
 This also extends to human rights impacts connected to products and services.